Wedding invitation: Modern times

-The origins of commercially printed 'fine wedding stationery' can be traced to the period immediately following World War II, where a combination of democracy and rapid industrial growth gave the common man the ability to mimic the lifestyles and materialism of society's elite.
-About this time, prominent society figures, such as Amy Vanderbilt and Emily Post, emerged to advise the ordinary man and woman on appropriate etiquette.
+The origins of commercially printed "fine wedding stationery" can be traced to just after World War II, when a combination of democracy and rapid industrial growth allowed ordinary people to mimic the lifestyles and materialism of society's elite.
+About that time, prominent society figures, such as Amy Vanderbilt and Emily Post, emerged to advise the ordinary man and woman on appropriate etiquette.

 Growth in the use of wedding stationery was also underpinned by the development of thermography.
 Although it lacks the fineness and distinctiveness of engraving, thermography is a less expensive method of achieving raised type.
-This technique often called poor man's engraving, produces shiny, raised lettering without impressing the surface of the paper (in the way traditional engraving does).
+This technique, often called poor man's engraving, produces shiny, raised lettering without impressing the surface of the paper (in the way traditional engraving does).
 As such, wedding invitations – either printed or engraved – finally became affordable for all.

-More recently Letterpress printing has made a strong resurgence in popularity for wedding invitations.
+More recently letterpress printing has become popular for wedding invitations.
 It has a certain boutique and craft appeal due to the deep impression or bite that can be achieved.
-It was not the original intent of letterpress to bite into the paper in this way, but rather to kiss it creating a flat print.
+It was not the original intent of letterpress to bite into the paper in this way, but rather to kiss it, creating a flat print.
 The bite or deep impression is a recent aesthetic that adds the sensory experience of touch to letterpress printed wedding invitations.
 Many letterpress printers that specialize in wedding invitations are small start-ups or artisan printers, rather than large printing companies.

 Laser engraving has also been making headway in the wedding invitation market over the last few years.
 Primarily used for engraving wood veneer invitations, it is also used to engrave acrylic or to mark certain types of metal invitations.

 The latest trend in wedding invitations is to order them online.
 Using the internet has made viewing, organizing and ordering wedding invitations an easy task.
-There are hundreds of websites that offer wedding invitations and stationery and being online allows the customer to order from anywhere in the world.
+There are hundreds of websites that offer wedding invitations and stationery, and being online allows the customer to order from anywhere in the world.